 Perth is a fairly safe city, and you’ll be happy to know that for the most part, you’ll be able to enjoy your freedom and feel completely safe!
 However, just like any other major city, there are a few things you need to watch out for and be careful of.

-Trains are fairly safe at night, even traveling alone is not really an issue but there are a few train lines that we advise you don’t travel at night unless you’re with a group of people.
-This is just to make sure that you are rather safe than sorry.
-The train lines you should avoid at night while traveling alone are the Rocklands, Victoria Park, and Kwinana lines.
+Trains are mostly safe at night, but there are a few train lines that we advise you don’t travel at night unless you’re with a group of people – Rocklands, Victoria Park, and Kwinana lines.

 When visiting the ocean, be careful of standing on rocky outcrops.
 The tide in Perth is very unpredictable and unexpected waves can cause serious injury as well as sweeping you out to sea.

 Don’t forget to sort your travel insurance!
 We’ve put together a roundup of the best travel insurance for backpackers, or if you’re low on time, get a quote from World Nomads now, our favourite travel insurance provider.

 Day trips are a great way to make the most of your time in Perth.
 Be sure to check out our top picks of the day trips available from Perth:

 River Cruise to Swan Valley and Vineyard Tour